km1036/PyBer_Analysis/README.md

 <img src="https://github.com/katmarcin/PyBer_Analysis/blob/27f8262af7aedfdbed2aadbb2f2d22178d62d135/analysis/summary%20dataframe.png" width="580" height="200" />

-The table for the Summary Dataframe is visualized below when "pyber_summary_df" DataFrame is executed.
+The table for the Summary DataFrame is visualized below when "pyber_summary_df" DataFrame is executed.

+We can determine from the table the following:

+* Urban rides make up more than 5 times the number of rural rides and almost 3 times that of surbuban total rides.
+* Urban cities have more than 30 times the number of drivers in rural cities and five times that of suburban cities.
+* Total fares in urban cities are ten times that of rural cities and almost twice the amount of total fares in suburban cities.
+* Average Fare Per Ride in rural cities is about $10 dollars more than urban cities and almost $4 dollars more than suburban cities.
+* Average Fare Per Driver is 3 times that of rural cities and about a third more than the Average Fare Per Driver in suburban cities.

 <img
 src="https://github.com/katmarcin/PyBer_Analysis/blob/27f8262af7aedfdbed2aadbb2f2d22178d62d135/analysis/summary.png" width="580" height="200" />